iamscottcox/future-state-management-demo/notes.md

   * Running `npx @semantic-ui-react/bootstrap`:
     * checks for (and requires) the presence of modules we won't use ¯\_(ツ)_/¯
     * Requires a craco.config.js file (because it assumes we've used create-react-app)
-  * DEALBREAKER: Set up involves committing an entire dependency into git.
+  * **DEALBREAKER**: Set up involves committing an entire dependency into git.
 This is a no no.